containerd/nydus-snapshotter/README.md

 Nydus snapshotter is an external plugin of containerd for [Nydus image service](https://nydus.dev) which implements a chunk-based content-addressable filesystem on top of a called `RAFS (Registry Acceleration File System)` format that improves the current OCI image specification, in terms of container launching speed, image space, and network bandwidth efficiency, as well as data integrity with several runtime backends: FUSE, virtiofs and in-kernel [EROFS](https://www.kernel.org/doc/html/latest/filesystems/erofs.html).

 Nydus supports lazy pulling feature since pulling image is one of the time-consuming steps in the container lifecycle.
 Lazy pulling here means a container can run even the image is partially available and necessary chunks of the image are fetched on-demand.
-Apart from that, Nydus also supports [(e)Stargz](https://github.com/containerd/stargz-snapshotter) lazy pulling directly **WITHOUT** any explicit conversion.
+Apart from that, Nydus also supports [(e)Stargz](https://github.com/containerd/stargz-snapshotter) and OCI (by using zran) lazy pulling directly **WITHOUT** any explicit conversion.

 For more details about how to build Nydus container image, please refer to [nydusify](https://github.com/dragonflyoss/image-service/blob/master/docs/nydusify.md) conversion tool and [acceld](https://github.com/goharbor/acceleration-service).